sagemath/trac_to_gh/Issue 7862.md

 # Issue 7862: singular creates some 32-bit and some 64-bit objects on Open Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7862

 Original creator: drkirkby